DeepuBhasin/Web-Developer-Notes/01 HTML-CSS/_Documenttation_html_css.md

 3. Always follow Separation of concern like write css in css files and js in js files for good practice
 4. **kebab case** mostly use in CSS example **main-heading**
 5. Real world we mostly use classes instead of id for future use
+6. html validator is use to check html validations

 ---